 Iniquity shall abound is an absence of moral or spiritual values; morally objectionable behavior, lack of uprightness with an ungoverned appetite.
 It is lawless disorder; defiance of the law, not subject nor restrained by the law, entertaining civil disturbance and willful disobedience.
 One man said: Where law ends there tyranny begins (William Pitt).

 There is much unrest in the world because tyranny is gaining an upper hand.
-The forces of evil have captivated the soul of man and in such a condition there is little listening to reasoning towards a peaceful solution.
+The forces of evil have captivated the soul of man and in such a way that there is little listening or reasoning towards a peaceful solution.

 Scripture reveals: We know that the law is good, if a man use it lawfully; knowing this, that the law is not made for a righteous man, but for the lawless and disobedient, for the ungodly and for sinners, for unholy and profane, for murderers of fathers and murderers of mothers, for manslayers.

 For whoremongers (fornicators), for them that defile themselves with mankind (sodomites), for menstealers (kidnappers), for liars, for perjured persons, and if there be any other thing that is contrary to sound doctrine (1 Timothy 1:8-10).
 The lawless and disobedient are the ones who are defying the laws of decency and uprightness.
 They are egged on by satanic influences that attempt to annihilate the land of the good and just.

 Scripture reveals: Because iniquity shall abound, the love of many shall wax (or grow) cold (Matthew 24:12).
 A Bible commentary noted: When such plays into the picture it promotes two things: The abounding of iniquity and the abating of love.

-Wickedness has always been with us since the murder of Abel; yet there are times in which iniquity abounds in a special manner way; more extensive than ordinary.
-When violence has risen; it seems as if hell (a place of eternal punishment) has broken loose, with the love of mankind taking a back seat.
+Wickedness has always been a factor since the murder of Abel; yet there are times in which iniquity abounds in a special manner way; more extensive than ordinary.
+When violence has risen; it seems as if all hell (a place of eternal punishment) has broken loose, with the love of mankind taking a back seat.